awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-flask.md

 home_link = '<p><a href="/">Back</a></p>\n'
 footer_text = '</body>\n</html>'

-# EB looks for an 'application' callable by default.
+# EB looks for an 'app' callable by default.
-application = Flask(__name__)
+app = Flask(__name__)

 # add a rule for the index page.
-application.add_url_rule('/', 'index', (lambda: header_text +
+app.add_url_rule('/', 'index', (lambda: header_text +
     say_hello() + instructions + footer_text))

 # add a rule when the page is accessed with a name appended to the site
 # URL.
-application.add_url_rule('/<username>', 'hello', (lambda username:
+app.add_url_rule('/<username>', 'hello', (lambda username:
     header_text + say_hello(username) + home_link + footer_text))

 # run the app.
 if __name__ == "__main__":
     # Setting debug to True enables debug output.
 This line should be
     # removed before deploying a production app.
-    application.debug = True
+    app.debug = True
-    application.run()
+    app.run()
 ```

 This example prints a customized greeting that varies based on the path used to access the service\.

 **Note**
-By adding `application.debug = True` before running the application, debug output is enabled in case something goes wrong\.
+By adding `app.debug = True` before running the application, debug output is enabled in case something goes wrong\.
 It's a good practice for development, but you should remove debug statements in production code, since debug output can reveal internal aspects of your application\.

-Using `application.py` as the filename and providing a callable `application` object \(the Flask object, in this case\) allows Elastic Beanstalk to easily find your application's code\.
+Using `application.py` as the filename and providing a callable `app` object \(the Flask object, in this case\) allows Elastic Beanstalk to easily find your application's code\.

 Run `application.py` with Python:

 ```
 (virt) ~/eb-flask$ python application.py
- * Serving Flask app "application" (lazy loading)
+ * Serving Flask app "app" (lazy loading)
  * Environment: production
    WARNING: Do not use the development server in a production environment.
    Use a production WSGI server instead.